by George Etherege (March 1664; pub. 1664)

 - Field: (3.5, 4.4)

-The method used to arrive at this solution is applied in the analyses throughout this study.
+The method used to arrive at this solution is applied in all the analyses in this blog.
 Principally, the scenic requirements of the play are assessed from the point of view of a conservative scene keeper whose aim is to strike a balance among the author’s demands, costs, and theatrical constraints.
 Unless there is a specific dramatic or theatrical need for an individual item, scenic locations within the same house or different parts of the same exterior location may usefully be combined.
 Priority is given to shutter scenes that make multiple specified or implied appearances, for example Bevill’s house.
 Settings that make fewer or single appearances are candidates for ‘double duty’, but only where there is no danger of disturbing dramatic logic, or otherwise misleading an audience.
 Finally, scenic doubling may be considered where it serves a useful dramatic purpose (though we should be wary of projecting an over-subtle use, discernible more in the study than the theatre).
 If we apply these conditions, the only locations affected are those for Frederick/Beaufort and the Widow/Daubwell.
 Frederick’s two specified rooms are combined since there is no particular differentiation implied in the text.
 A bed may be assumed in 1.1 but it is neither specified nor required.
 In this case, the marked exeunt after 1.1 would be sufficient to indicate to an audience that a change of interior location has occurred (though here such indication is immaterial).
 Both these proposed scenic mergers pair characters belonging to the same or similar social spheres, so neither dramatic nor social propriety is offended.
 There is also a useful, and perhaps not over-subtle, side effect in that this scenic doubling serves to underline the dramatic doubling in the play between the idealistic Beaufort and the realistic Frederick, and between real and fake Widows.
 The fact that the same scenery would signify the houses of both Daubwell and the Widow heightens the dramatic irony of the gulling of the aptly named Cully who is led to Daubwell’s (4.3) under the impression that he is to meet and marry the Widow, really the con-woman Grace in disguise.

 - See associated scenery plot